 - We require that you treat everyone at The Pongo Fund with courtesy and respect.

 - The Pongo Fund is a NO SMOKING area and we have NO RESTROOMS available.

 - We love animals but space is limited, so please do not bring your pets with you.

 - Please read the following information carefully.
 If you have further questions please email and let us know and we’ll do our best to help.
 Our email address is firstname.lastname@example.org

 - FIRST VISIT: If this is your first visit, please call us (503-939-7555) at least 7 days in advance of our next scheduled pet food bank so we can complete paperwork before you arrive.
 Please note we will ask questions of a personal nature about you and your pets to ensure we can provide the best service.
 On the day of your first visit, please plan to arrive at 10:30am.

 - FOLLOW UP VISITS: After your first visit you may arrive anytime between 12:00 – 1:00pm.

 - For health and safety and other community benefit, we prefer the animals we help have been spayed or neutered, unless deemed unsafe due to age or other issues.
 If your animals are not spayed or neutered we can help you get that done.
 If your pets have already been spayed or neutered please let us know.

 - We will always provide you with the highest quality food, and as much food as our guidelines allow.

-- We will not provide food for multiple pets belonging to multiple people living at the same address.
+- We are unable to provide food for multiple family members and/or for pets belonging to multiple people living at the same address.